I am not a pop music aficionado, but I went to check out Freddie Mercury because my horoscope by Rob Brezsny recommended that I be like him.

 But the fear is that there is nothing, and it is worse than what you have now.
 I know a lot of people that suffer, pain, physical, mental, emotional, but they choose to live on, because it feels that on the other side of death it is worse, possibly.

-The reason there are so few enlightened men on Earth is because of this: the fear of going into nothing/worse.
+The reason there are so few enlightened men on Earth is because of this: the fear of going into nothing, into worse than death.

 Here is my experience: it is not an all-at-once phenomenon.
 It is a series of small deaths, but each energizes you to be able to work toward the next.

-Each small death involves a habit or behavior that gets you attention, or gives you value.
+Each small death involves a habit or behavior that gets you attention, or gives you FALSE value.

 You can’t imagine life without all those people granting you being, giving you value, giving you a semblance of self.